Scrince/FinalEclipse/README.md

 The report highlights re-created IDs, changed service state, changed CDP cache presence, changed monitor task health, and changed known task counts.
 Each report updates the baseline after it is generated.
+Baseline updates are written through a temporary file and then moved into place to avoid leaving partial JSON behind.

 ## Backups And Logs